 How to Check if Your PDF is Accessible

-Use Acrobat Pro DC
+Use Adobe Acrobat Pro

 A first step is to determine if your PDF file is “tagged.”
 A tagged PDF file contains programmatic structure types that allow the content to be read by screen reader technology.
 Follow the below steps to check if your PDF file is tagged and readable by users of assistive technology.